lmdbjava/native/README.md

 project.
 As such, end users typically have no need to refer to any artifacts produced by this project.

-Should you require native build artifacts produced by this project (eg you are developing some new Java library etc), these are always available from the [JCenter](https://bintray.com/bintray/jcenter) repository.
-We synchronise a subset of the artifacts to Maven Central, but JCenter is the primary repository.

 ### Support

 Please [open a GitHub issue](https://github.com/lmdbjava/native/issues) if you